BluePurplePro/Dell-Latitude-E5430-with-i5-3320M-Hackintosh-MacOS-Catalina/Downgrade_Dell_Latitude_E5430_BIOS.md

 - After done flashing, the system will reboot.
 Press ``F2`` to enter BIOS and change some settings for MacOS

-> [!NOTE]
-> It is safe to update BIOS from A03 to A07.
-The graphic artifacts/flickering won't come back though

 ## BIOS Settings (A03)
 - **General**
   - Boot Sequence ~> Boot List Option ~> UEFI